linkcd/blog-hexo/source/_posts/Web-testing-and-load-testing-against-an-ADFS-federated-application.md

 	{% asset_img "5 Form posted and got authenticated cookie.png" "Step 5: Form posted and got authenticated cookie" %}

 ## Setup script ##
-In the script, we have following setup:
+In the script, we have following setup: (Please note that the script is accessing a specify application URL: "/notifications", instead of the root URL "/")
 	{% asset_img "Test steps.png" "Test steps" %}

 1. Conduct a directly **POST** call to ADFS URL